Gas heat will not always be available for the lodges. PLEASE BE AWARE!

-Beaumont Scout Reservation is a full-service Scout Reservation with forests, fields, wetlands and lakes, sitting on 1,260 acres along the Grand River in Rock Creek, Ohio, (approximately 40 miles east from downtown Cleveland, Ohio).
+Beaumont Scout Reservation is a full-service Scout Reservation with forests, fields, wetlands and lakes, sitting on 1,260 acres along the Grand River in Rock Creek, Ohio.
 It began operating as a Scout Camp in 1946 and has grown into a year-round facility with camping for Cub Scouts, Boy Scouts and families.
 It features five separate camps:

-• Camp McIntosh features 12 lodges sleeping 28-36 with full kitchens and heat and pot belly stoves.
+- Camp McIntosh features 12 lodges with full kitchens and heat and pot belly stoves.
+ALL OF THE BEDS HAVE BEEN REPLACED!
 It also houses the camp's brand-new swimming pool.

-• Camp Broadbent features 11 tent campsites, a shower house, the trading post, a climbing tower, a High and Low COPE course, archery, shotgun and rifle ranges, amphitheater, health lodge and Environmental Resource Center.
-During April–October, an additional 8 family cabins are available with bathrooms, heat and small kitchens sleeping 6.
+- Camp Broadbent features 11 tent campsites, a shower house, the trading post, a climbing tower, a High and Low COPE course, archery, shotgun and rifle ranges, amphitheater, health lodge and Environmental Resource Center.
 The area also features Lake Klein, which supports fishing, boating and jet skis, offered during Summer Camp.

-• Camp McCahill features 11 tent campsites and a reception building.
+- Camp McCahill features 11 tent campsites along with the ATV cource and Beau-Tech program area!

-• Camp Gray (Cub World) is a separate camp within Beaumont Scout Reservation designed especially for the Cub Scout camper.
-The area features a Climbing Fort, Obstacle Course, Baseball Diamond, Sledding Hill, Shooting Ranges, Basketball Court, Pavilion, and Activity Center.
+- Camp Gray (Cub World) is a separate camp within Beaumont Scout Reservation designed especially for the Cub Scout camper.
+The area features a Climbing Fort, Obstacle Course, the barn with our cows, Sledding Hill, Shooting Ranges, Pavilion, and Activity Center.
 The Cub Activity Center features a large area for inside events and crafts, as well as a full kitchen, heated and flush facilities.
 The Activity Center is available for unit or event rental, but is not designed for overnight accommodations.
-The Pavilion has picnic tables for 150 , electric lights and a fire ring on its south side.
+The Pavilion has picnic tables for 150, electric lights and a fire ring on its south side.
 The area has both a covered Archery and BB Gun Range for Tiger Cubs to Webelos Scouts.
 Beginning in 2012, both ranges have electricity and lighting.

-• The Augustus Dining Hall in Camp Broadbent is named after Cleveland businessman Ellsworth Hunt Augustus who served as tenth President of the Boy Scouts of America and contains dining facilities with a full kitchen, and a training center.
+- The Augustus Dining Hall in Camp Broadbent is named after Cleveland businessman Ellsworth Hunt Augustus who served as tenth President of the Boy Scouts of America and contains dining facilities with a full kitchen, and a training center, and dining tent!

 Simply stated, BSR has the facilities for your unit, family, group, or training!